| Pictures (click to enlarge) |

 ![]() ![]() ![]() |

 M1866 | Yataghan sword bayonet for use on the 11 mm.
 M1866 Chassepot needle-fire rifle.

 The M1866 rifle was referred to as the Chassepot, after its inventor, Antoine Alphonse Chassepot.
 The M1866 bayonet also mounts to the 11 mm.
 M1874 Gras rifle, although this example is difficult to mount to the Gras in my collection.
+M1866 bayonets were produced at the French state arms plants: Also by French government contractors: Government bayonets are marked on the blade spine with the factory, month, and year of production.
+A commercial producer was Felix Escoffier, St. Étienne.
 This example was made in December 1867 at the French State Arsenal, Manufacture Imperiale de Tulle.
 The blade bears the commercial trademark of Gustav Felix in Solingen, Germany, indicating that the blade was made under contract and assembled into a bayonet at Tulle.
-The scabbard has been modified by adding a German-style frog stud.
-"Yataghan" is derived from the Turkish word for "one who lays down" to describe the downard-sweeping double-curve blade profile.
-The double-curve added strength and rigidity, while keeping the hilt and point in alignment for thrusting efficiency. |
+The scabbard has been modified by Germany, replacing the French frog loop with a German-style frog stud. |

-22.75 | 578 | 27.50 | 699 | .690 | 17.5 | Blade )Spine): "Mre Impale de Tulle Xbre 1867" Ricasso (Left): "candle lamp" or "hot air balloon" makers mark.
+22.75 | 578 | 27.50 | 699 | .690 | 17.5 | Blade (Spine): "Mre Impale de Tulle Xbre 1867" Ricasso (Left): "candle lamp" or "hot air balloon" makers mark.
 Ricasso (Right): "M" inside a circle Crosspiece (Left): "R26090" and French proofmarks Scabbard (Body): "50314" |

 ![]() ![]() ![]() |